Skip to Content

 The skip pass could be potentially effective against help defense on the weak side, especially if a weak side defender, particularly during man to man defense, helps in the lane and therefore, moves too far away from their current assignment.

-For example, let’s say that an offensive player has possession of the ball on the right side wing and that same offensive player would like to pass it to an above average low post scorer near the right side low post block.
+For example, let’s say that an offensive player has possession of the ball on the right side wing and that same offensive player would like to pass it to an above average low post scorer near the right side low post area.

 At the same time, let’s also say a weak side defender near the left side corner leaves their assignment and slides into the lane to provide help in the event that the dominant low post player were to receive the ball.